 Analyzing Direxion Financial Bull 3X Shares's Unusual Options Activity

-Direxion Financial Bull 3X Shares (NYSE:FAS) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $104.49 following the option alert.
+Shares of Direxion Financial Bull 3X Shares (NYSE:FAS) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $106.01.

 - Trade Type: CALL